-Figure 1: Overview of a schema of an Information Control System interacting with a Transportation System where information is affected by uncertainty due to sparsity inaccuracy, collection inaccuracy and presentation inaccuracy.
+Figure 1: Overview of a schema of an Information Control System interacting with a Transportation System where information is affected by uncertainty due to sparsity inaccuracy, collection inaccuracy and presentation inaccuracy

 In a transportation system, traffic information is obtained from data collected by sensors.
 These sensors can be fixed (e.g. inductive loop detectors, radars, infra-red or acoustic) or mobile devices (e.g. smart phones, navigation devices, etc.) within vehicles.
-This information is aggregated and processed, some times through several layers, before it is presented back to the commuters on their different information systems (in-vehicle entertainment system or smart-phones).
-This forms a feedback loop since commuters are both consumers and producers of the information.
+This information is aggregated and processed, some times through several layers, before it is presented back to the commuters through their different information systems (in-vehicle entertainment system or smart-phones).
+This forms a feedback loop since commuters are both consumers and producers of this information.

-Figure 1 presents the feedback loop.
-On the left side of the image, we illustrate the front-end of a human complex system (HCS) (in this case a transportation system with roads, traffic participants, vehicles sensors and so on).
-On the right side, we illustrate the information control system (ICS) that works at the back-end of the transportation system.
+Figure 1 illustrates the feedback loop.
+On the left side of the image, is the front-end of a human complex system (HCS), in this case a transportation system with roads, traffic participants, vehicles sensors and so on; on the right side, is the information control system (ICS) that works at the back-end of the transportation system.
 HCS provides data to the ICS and also eventually utilizes the information that the ICS provides.
 The ICS is responsible for cleaning the raw data from the HCS, aggregating it, processing it and present it to the traffic participants.
 It is important to note that in our categorization, the processing system of the information presentation devices like smart phones or in-vehicle information displays are also part of the ICS as they determine how information is received by the user.

-As discussed briefly in the introduction, information inaccuracy can occur in different forms.
 The information in this system can be seen to flow through three stages: input, processing and output.
 Information inaccuracy can arise in any or all of these stages.
-In this paper, we classify uncertainty based on the stage of the data processing that the inaccuracy originates from to enable a more general analysis.
-Based on their most common underlying cause, uncertainty is classified as: inaccuracy due to sparsity, processing and display.
+We define the uncertainty in each of these stages, based on their most common underlying cause, as: inaccuracy due to sparsity, processing and display.